 Under the terms of the Sampang Production Sharing Contract (and other Indonesian PSC's), BPMIGAS, or its nominee, has the right to acquire one tenth of the participating interests of each of the participants subject to the reimbursement of all past costs.
-If this were to occur Cue's participating interest would reduce to 13.5%.
-The right expires on 3rd November 2005.
+Petrogas Oyong Jatim, a company associated with the East Java regional government, is acquiring the interest and as a result Cue's participating interest in the PSC will reduce to 13.5% and in Jeruk to 7.36%.
+Cue will be reimbursed past costs of approximately US\$2 million.